liquicode/lib-managed-storage/docs/external/readme.md

 Notices
 ---------------------------------------------------------------------

+- Dedicated to my family, without whom, this work would not be possible.
 - Source code ASCII art banners generated using [https://patorjk.com/software/taag](https://patorjk.com/software/taag/#p=display&f=Univers) with the "Univers" font.
 - The `JsonProvider` implementation was partly inspired by the project [jsondbfs](https://github.com/mcmartins/jsondbfs).